survivejs/webpack-book/manuscript/styling/01_loading.md

 - Absolute imports - `url("https://mydomain.com/static/demo.png")`
 - Root relative imports - `url("/static/img/demo.png")`

 If you rely on these kind of imports, you have to copy the files to your project as discussed in the _Tidying Up_ chapter. [copy-webpack-plugin](https://www.npmjs.com/package/copy-webpack-plugin) works for this purpose, but you can also copy the files outside of webpack.
-The benefit of the former approach is that **webpack-dev-server** can pick that up.
+The benefit of the former approach is that a _Development Server_ can pick that up.

 Any other lookup will go through webpack and it will try to evaluate the `url` and `@import` expressions.
 To disable this default behavior, set **css-loader** `url: false` and `import: false` through the loader options.